 Classical computers have been using co-processors to perform specialized tasks for a long time.
 Graphical processing units, or GPUs, are used to offload graphics rendering.
 Tensor processing units, or TPUs, are used to offload machine learning.
 Data processing units, or DPUs, are used to offload networking tasks.
 These GPUs, TPUs, and DPUs do not replace the general-purpose CPUs; instead, they augment CPUs by off-loading very specific, specialized tasks.

-The same is true for quantum networks.
-Quantum networks will never replace classical networks.
+The same is true for entanglement-based networks.
+Entanglement-based quantum networks will not replace classical networks.
 Instead, quantum networks will augment classical networks.
-There are some specific applications that quantum networks are very good at, including secure communications and connecting quantum computers or quantum sensors to each other.
+There are some specific applications that entanglement-based networks are very good at, including secure communications and connecting quantum computers or quantum sensors to each other.
 Quantum networks are not just better at these applications; some of these applications are simply not possible on classical networks.
 For example, a clustered quantum computer data center cannot be created using a classical network.
-It is only possible with a quantum network because it must transfer qubits, which is not possible on a classical network.
+It is only possible with an entanglement-based quantum network because it must transfer qubits, which is not possible on a classical network.

 Combining a quantum network with a classical network